meister245/naga-web-api/README.md

 ## Market History Collection

-No login is required to collect market history data, The backend is using an implementation of tradingview for visualizing charts
+No login is required to collect market history data.

 Example for data collection: